-If, after the offer of available places has been made, the academy is oversubscribed, all unsuccessful applications will be placed on the waiting list which will be administered by the Governors of the academy in partnership with the local authority for the duration of the co-ordinated admissions scheme.
-Once the co-ordinated scheme is closed, the waiting list will remain open but will be administered by the Governors of the academy.
-A waiting list will also be in operation for any other years where the academy receives more applications than places available.
+If, after the offer of available places has been made, the school is oversubscribed, all unsuccessful applications will be placed on the waiting list which will be administered by the school in partnership with the local authority for the duration of the co-ordinated admissions scheme.
+Once the co-ordinated scheme is closed, the waiting list will remain open but will be administered by the school.
+A waiting list will also be in operation for any other years where the school receives more applications than places available.
 The waiting lists will remain open whilst the number of places in the year group is full, or until 31st May.

-Where the number of students in a particular year group falls below 60 students, the person whose name appears first on that particular year group's waiting list will be offered a place.
-A child's position on this waiting list will be determined by the application of the academy's published oversubscription criteria.
+Where the number of pupils in a particular year group falls below the Published Admissions Number (PAN) students, the child whose name appears first on that particular year group's waiting list will be offered a place.
+A child's position on this waiting list will be determined by the application of the school's published oversubscription criteria.

 Parents are welcome to ask what position they currently hold on the list.
-However, because the academy constantly receives applications for admission throughout the year, the waiting list is continually being reordered.
+However, because the school constantly receives applications for admission throughout the year, the waiting list is continually being reordered.
 Parents need to be aware that their position on the list may rise and fall over time and therefore a higher position on the list is not necessarily a good indicator of the likelihood of a place being offered.
 Length of time on the waiting list will not be a factor in offering a place.

-Children who are the subject of a direction by a Local Authority to admit or who are allocated to the academy in accordance with the In-Year Fair Access Protocols, will take precedence over those children on a waiting list.
+Children who are the subject of a direction by a Local Authority to admit or who are allocated to the school in accordance with the In-year Fair Access Protocols, will take precedence over those children on a waiting list.